cubaCUBCA

 Annual TEUs

-N/A; primarily focused on local fishing and small-scale cargo activities
+N/A; focused on local trade and fishing activities

 Last 12 months container volume